anant-sogani/a/test-news/README.md

 Explore and use the [News API](https://newsapi.org/s/the-times-of-india-api) to obtain the *Top Headlines* from The Times of India.

-You will have to register on the News API site to obtain an API key.
+You will have to manually register on the News API site to obtain an API key.

 ## Javascript
 The REST API invocation must be done in Javascript running on your HTML